chappers/chappers.github.io/_posts/2017-12-03-short-notes-on-gensim.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 When designing interfaces for software, a commonly cited one is the "Principle of Least Astonishment"; interfaces should work the way that you want them to!

 However sometimes there are weird oddities which pop up where people need to be aware of.
 One of these is the current (in development) interface for gensim to scikit learn.

 Imagine you are doing a TFIDF model in Scikit learn right now.
 The code to do this looks like: